gwatt/dollar-sign/Readme.md

           (c 3))
       ($"$a + $b + $c = $(+ a b c)")) => "1 + 2 + 3 = 6"

-    ; if you want no spaces between your variable and another non-space non parenthetical, wrap your variable with parentheses
+    ; if you want no spaces between your variable and another non-space non-parenthetical, ; wrap your variable with parentheses
     (let ((a 1)
           (b 2)
           (c 3))